oburzony/Sierpinski-Pyramid-Fractal/README.md

 - "F6" - decrease green light component
 - "F7" - increase blue light component
 - "F8" - decrease blue light component

+## License
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute the code as per the terms of the license.